MSSAIStudyGroup/SocialHousing/README.md

 This analysis helps in understanding tenant satisfaction, common complaints, and areas requiring improvement for housing providers.

-This project was funded by a Campion Grant awarded by Manchester Statistical Society.
+- **Funding** This project was funded by a Campion Grant awarded by Manchester Statistical Society.
 See https://manstatsoc.org/ for more information.
-An external link to the report accompanying this project can be found here: MSS REPORT LINK WHEN PUBLISHED.
+- **Report** An external link to the report accompanying this project can be found here: MSS REPORT LINK WHEN PUBLISHED.

 ## Features